 Here are 5 lessons learned from selling businesses.

-A business that is available for sale is often handled like selling a residential property or house – except they are totally different.
+A business that is available for sale is often handled like selling a residential property or house – except they are different.
 In some states in the United States, for a professional third party or a broker to represent the seller of the house they are required to have a real estate license.
-That real estate license allows that person to sell a house, a commercial property, and in some cases, provide mortgage loans and assist in the transaction of selling a business.
+That real estate license allows that person to sell a house or a commercial property, and in some cases, provide mortgage loans and assist in the transaction of selling a business.

 As I mention above, however, all have similarities but there are major differences.
-When selling a house both seller and their broker want everyone to know the house is for sale whereas with a business, the sale is kept confidential to protect the business, the employees and other parties.
+When selling a house both seller and their broker want everyone to know the house is for sale whereas, with a business, the sale is kept confidential to protect the business, the employees, and other parties.

-Here are 5 tips to help an owner thinking of selling their business.
+Here are 5 tips to help an owner thinking of selling their business

 - Most businesses rent their facility.
 However, if the business includes commercial real estate it should have separate value and not be included in the purchase price of the business.
 It doesn’t mean the same buyer cannot buy both, it means that a separate value should be struck for the real estate in its own right and a separate value done for the business taking into account the fair market value of renting or leasing the real estate.
 It is wrong logic to value the real estate, value the business and not allow for fair market rent and then add both together to arrive at one listing price for everything.